-This document outlines the requirements for participation in the Qualified Firestop Contractor Program from UL Solutions for the U.S., Canada and internationally where recognized.
+This document outlines the requirements for participation in the UL Qualified Firestop Contractor Program for the U.S., Canada and internationally where recognized.

-The firestop systems contractor industry is a subset of the building industry that serves residential, institutional, commercial and industrial structures.
+The Firestop Systems Contractor industry is a subset of the building industry that serves residential, institutional, commercial and industrial structures.
 The industry addresses the common need to limit the hazardous spread and damaging effects of fire.
 Firestopping involves returning the wall and/or floor to its original fire and smoke rating before a joint, gap or penetration was made during construction.
-Firestop contractors must choose and install classified firestop systems carefully and effectively to establish a protective system for a joint, gap or penetration within a structure to comply with construction documents.
+Firestop Contractors must choose and install classified firestop systems carefully and effectively to establish a protective system for a joint, gap or penetration within a structure to comply with construction documents.

-For a firestop systems installer/contractor organization to qualify for the Qualified Firestop Contractor Program, the contractor organization shall employ a knowledgeable individual who successfully demonstrates their competency to UL Solutions and establishes, effectively implements and maintains a management system focused on the selection and installation of firestop systems.
+In order for a firestop systems installer/contractor organization to qualify for UL's Qualified Firestop Contractor Program, the contractor organization shall employ a knowledgeable individual who successfully demonstrates their competency to UL and establishes, effectively implements and maintains a management system focused on the selection and installation of firestop systems.

-The management system approach requires the contractor to analyze customer requirements and establish, utilize and maintain controlled processes in the selection and installation of firestop systems with the intention of meeting customer requirements.
+The Management System approach requires the Contractor to analyze customer requirements and establish, utilize and maintain controlled processes in the selection and installation of firestop systems with the intention of meeting customer requirements.

-The contractor organization's customers require products, systems and services with characteristics that satisfy their needs, expectations and construction documents.
+The Contractor organization's customers require products, systems and services with characteristics that satisfy their needs, expectations, and construction documents.
 Customer requirements may be specified contractually or may be determined by the construction documents with final approval by the AHJ.
-In either case, the code authority ultimately determines the acceptability of the installation.
-Because the firestop contractor firm's selection and installation of firestop systems to requirements rely on staff knowledge, the Qualified Firestop Contractor requires at least one individual employed by the contractor organization to be assigned as a designated responsible individual (DRI) who has demonstrated his/her knowledge via examination and meets other related requirements defined in this document.
+In either case, the AHJ ultimately determines the acceptability of the installation.

+Because the firestop contractor firm's selection and installation of firestop systems to requirements relies on staff knowledge, the UL Qualified Firestop Contractor requires at least one individual employed by the Contractor organization to be designated as a Designated Responsible Individual (DRI) who has demonstrated his/her knowledge via examination and meets other related requirements defined in this document.

-Definitions:
+DEFINITIONS:

-Code authority - The organization, office or individual responsible for approving or accepting firestop materials, installations, procedures and designs.
-Typically, the building code official or inspector may also be the final authority signing the Certificate of Occupancy Permit.
+Authority Having Jurisdiction (AHJ) - The organization, office or individual responsible for approving or accepting Firestop materials, installations, procedures, designs.
+This is typically the building code official or inspector who may also be the final authority signing the "Certificate of Occupancy Permit".

-Certificate - The qualified firestop contractor certificate.
-This document is issued after an audit has been completed, and conformance to all program requirements has been determined.
-The certificate is valid until December 31 of the following year from which the certificate was issued.
+Certificate - The Qualified Firestop Contractor Certificate.
+This is a document issued after an audit has been completed, and conformance to all Program Requirements has been determined.
+The Certificate is valid until December 31st of the following year from which the Certificate was issued.

-Continuing education unit (CEU) - For purposes of awarding CEU credit, the International Association of Continuing Education and Training (IACET) definition will be used as follows: One CEU is equal to ten contact hours of participation in an organized continuing education experience under responsible sponsorship, capable direction and qualified instruction.
-In determining the eligibility of awarding CEUs, UL Solutions Knowledge Services staff will assess the total number of contact hours, sponsoring organization, applicability of training content to industry and previous CEUs awarded.
-CEUs are awarded at the discretion of UL Solutions Knowledge Services.
+Continuing Education Unit (CEU) - For purposes of awarding CEU credit, the International Association of Continuing Education and Training (IACET) definition will be used as follows: One (1) CEU is equal to ten (10) contact hours of participation in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instruction.
+In determining eligibility of award of CEUs, UL Knowledge Services staff will assess total number of contact hours, sponsoring organization, applicability of training content to industry, and previous

+CEUs awarded.
+CEUs are awarded at the discretion of UL Knowledge Services.

-Contingency plan - A documented plan developed by the contractor that details the actions to be taken by the contractor for continued compliance with program requirements in the event the designated responsible individual (DRI) ceases employment with the contractor or is unable to perform his or her duties.
+Contingency Plan - A documented plan developed by the Contractor that details the actions to be taken by the Contractor for continued compliance with Program Requirements in the event the Designated Responsible Individual (DRI) ceases employment with the contractor, or is unable to perform his or her duties.

-Contractor - A firm or organization eligible for and applying to the Qualified Firestop Contractor Program.
+Contractor - A firm or organization eligible for and applying to the UL Qualified Firestop Contractor Program.

-Corrective action - Action to eliminate the cause of a detected nonconformity or other undesirable situation.
+Corrective Action - Action to eliminate the cause of a detected nonconformity or other undesirable situation.